Stray/GuardedCommandMap/ReadMe.md

 The full arguments list for mapping a guarded command is:

+	function mapGuardedEvent(eventType:String, commandClass:Class,
+								guards:*, eventClass:Class = null, oneshot:Boolean = false):void;

+	function mapGuardedEventWithFallback(eventType:String, commandClass:Class, fallbackCommandClass:Class,
-	function mapGuardedEvent(eventType:String, commandClass:Class, guards:*, eventClass:Class = null, oneshot:Boolean = false):void;
+											guards:*, eventClass:Class = null, oneshot:Boolean = false):void;

 You unmap using the normal unmapEvent() function from the standard CommandMap.
+This unmaps the event/command whether it was added with or without a fallback.

 	function unmapEvent(eventType:String, commandClass:Class, eventClass:Class = null):void;